 A woman and leashed dog hiking at Lost Dutchman Hiking

 There's a ton of hiking opportunities within this park for both novice and experienced hikers.
 Most of the trails can be accessed very easily from the campgrounds or day use areas and lead hikers off into a Superstition Mountain adventure.
 During fall, winter, and spring, Lost Dutchman is one of the most perfect spots to hike in the state.
 The weather is nice, and you might encounter a variety of desert wildlife or wildflowers while on the trail.
 During summer we urge hikers to start early and get off the trail before the mercury starts to rise.
 There's plenty of time before it gets hot, or after the sun goes down (with a headlamp) to get a hike in!
 Just remember to bring plenty of water.
+For added fun during your hike, check out these geocache experiences offered at the park.

 Biking